secretstartups/handbook/emergency-response/index.html.md

 1. Set up priority send controller campaign to improve speed of send
 1. If send list is over 250,000, you must update the [smart campaign limits](/handbook/marketing/marketing-operations/marketo/#campaign-limits).
 1. Ensure email is marked operational, otherwise you may need to update [email communication limits](/handbook/marketing/marketing-operations/email-management/#send-frequency)
-1. After send, discuss with legal to delete unneccessary records out of Marketo.
+1. After send, discuss with legal to delete unnecessary records out of Marketo.

 ### Common Troubleshooting
 1. Email won't send